Delmi Exo: Independent circuit (2015–present)

 Exo and Vox began competing in Shimmer Women Athletes in 2019 where they won and became the Shimmer Tag Team Champions by defeating Cheerleader Melissa and Mercedes Martinez on November 2, 2019 at Volume 115.
-She alongside Ashley Vox is also the longest reigning Shimmer Tag Team Champion in history at 730 days during her first reign.
+She alongside Ashley Vox also had the longest reign as Shimmer Tag Team Champion in history at 730 days during her first (and only) reign.